kaamava/kaamava.github.io/_pages/about.md

 # 🔥 News
-- *2025.11*: &nbsp;🎉🎉 Two papers are accepted at AAAI2026 and both are selected as Oral presentations!
+- *2025.11*: &nbsp;🎉🎉 Two papers are accepted at AAAI 2026 and both are selected as Oral presentations!
 See you in Singapore!
-- *2025.11*: &nbsp;🎉🎉 Three papers are accepted at WACV2026!
+- *2025.11*: &nbsp;🎉🎉 Three papers are accepted at WACV 2026!
-- *2025.09*: &nbsp;🎉🎉 One paper is accepted at NeurIPS2025!
+- *2025.09*: &nbsp;🎉🎉 One paper is accepted at NeurIPS 2025!
-- *2025.08*: &nbsp;🎉🎉 Three papers are accepted at EMNLP2025 (two at Main conference and one at Findings)!
+- *2025.08*: &nbsp;🎉🎉 Three papers are accepted at EMNLP 2025 (two at the Main conference and one at Findings)!
 See you in Suzhou!
-- *2025.07*: &nbsp;🎉🎉 One paper is accepted at COLM2025!
+- *2025.07*: &nbsp;🎉🎉 One paper is accepted at COLM 2025!
 See you in Montreal!
-- *2025.07*: &nbsp;🎉🎉 One paper is accepted at ACM MM2025!
+- *2025.07*: &nbsp;🎉🎉 One paper is accepted at ACM MM 2025!
-- *2025.01*: &nbsp;🎉🎉 Two papers are accepted at ICLR2025 Workshop and both are selected as Oral presentations!
+- *2025.01*: &nbsp;🎉🎉 Two papers are accepted at ICLR 2025 Workshop and both are selected as Oral presentations!
 See you in Singapore!
-- *2024.09*: &nbsp;🎉🎉 One paper is accepted at NeurIPS2024!
+- *2024.09*: &nbsp;🎉🎉 One paper is accepted at NeurIPS 2024!
 # 📝 Publications

 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">CVPR 2016</div><img src='images/500x300.png' alt="sym" width="100%"></div></div>